flyteorg/flyte/rsts/index.rst

 Why Flyte?
 ==========

-The main purpose of Flyte is to increase the development velocity for data processing and machine learning, enable large-scale compute execution without the operational overhead.
-Teams can therefore focus on the business goals rather than the infrastructure.
+Flyte aims to increase the development velocity for data processing and machine learning applications and enable large-scale compute execution without the operational overhead.
+Teams can, therefore, focus on the business goals rather than the infrastructure.

 Core Features
 -------------